joseantoniojvca-bit/HTurbo/README.md

 **Period:** 20/04/2026 – 08/05/2026
 **Supervisor:** Leandro Javier Cieri
 ## Description
-The following files was modified from DYTurbo to simulate theoretically the gluon fusion process at Born, NLO and NNLO order
+The following files was modified from DYTurbo to simulate theoretically the gluon fusion process at Born, NLO, NNLO and N^3LO order
 ## Repository structure
 - `modified_files/` – Modified and new source files
 - `input/` – Configuration and input files